Kristen Stewart Talks Being Social Media Shamed By Trump, Says He Was ‘Really Obsessed’ With Her

 — Krist Stewart new (@KristStewartnew) January 21, 2017

-In an unsolicited piece of of “advise” to Kristen Stewart’s ex-boyfriend, Trump advised Pattinson that he could “do much better” than Stewart.
+In an unsolicited piece of “advise” to Kristen Stewart’s ex-boyfriend, Trump advised Pattinson that he could “do much better” than Stewart.
 According to Trump, Kristen Stewart had cheated on her boyfriend “like a dog.”
 Trump added that Pattinson shouldn’t take Stewart back, because she would only cheat again.

 “Robert Pattinson should not take back Kristen Stewart.
 She cheated on him like a dog & will do it again–just watch.
 He can do much better!”